 Click on a link to be taken to the entry below.

 All students are subject to the academic policies specified in the University Registrar’s section of the Undergraduate Record titled “University Regulations.”
-In addition, students must follow the policies of the Curry School of Education.
-Students in the five-year Teacher Education Program should consult the regulations in their undergraduate school of enrollment section, as well as those of the Curry School of Education.
+In addition, students must follow the policies of the Curry School of Education and Human Development.
+Students in the five-year Teacher Education Program should consult the regulations in their undergraduate school of enrollment section, as well as those of the Curry School of Education and Human Development.

 Application to the Curry School

-There are multiple ways that students can engage in the Curry School of Education.
+There are multiple ways that students can engage in the Curry School of Education and Human Development.
 Although any student in the university community is welcome to take courses in the Curry School, students who wish to obtain a degree should apply to one of the following programs by the end of their second year:

 Speech Communication Disorders